NCOAE AND CORONAVIRUS (COVID-19)

 NCOAE’s In-House COVID-19 Safety Measures

-Here on our campus, we have enhanced our own in-house cleaning methods by using approved disinfectant to regularly wipe down high-touch areas such as door handles, desks, bathroom facilities, training equipment, and other common hard surfaces.
+Here on our campus in Wilmington, N.C.,, we have enhanced our own in-house cleaning methods by using approved disinfectants to regularly wipe down high-touch areas such as door handles, desks, bathroom facilities, training equipment, and other common hard surfaces.

-We have also added more alcohol-based hand sanitizers at key locations around campus and are directing all of our employees to take important hygiene steps, including frequent handwashing and staying home if ill.
+We have also added more alcohol-based hand sanitizers at key locations around our Wilmington campus and are directing all of our employees to take important hygiene steps, including frequent hand washing and staying home if ill.

 Additional Information for Students Enrolled in Medical Training

 If you are sick or showing symptoms of illness, including but not limited to a fever of 100.4+, diarrhea, vomiting, severe cough, rash, sore throat, fatigue, lethargy, or malaise, do not come to the NCOAE campus in Wilmington, N.C.
 Instead, contact your primary care physician immediately to share your health status and seek guidance on your individual situation.

 As the impact of COVID-19 continues to evolve, we remain committed to providing you with answers to important questions and to providing updates here on this coronavirus-focused page.
 You can also find more information about our policies in our document COVID-19 Response Policies and Procedures, which you can request by contacting our office using the information below.